 As a last-ditch effort, I resorted to what none of us ever want to resort to;

 Why couldn’t I cry?
 What was wrong with me?
-I was feeling the worst pain I’d ever felt in my life, but the tears weren’t coming.
+I was feeling the worst pain I’d ever felt in my life, but the tears refused to budge.
 It was like my tear ducts had shriveled up into raisins and I’d never taste a salty gusher again.
-I could see it in his eyes as he stared into mine..icy, blue steel, but there was no doubt he was almost willing me to cry.
+I could see it in his eyes as he stared into mine..icy, blue steel and there was no doubt he was almost willing me to cry.
 He needed to see my mushy inner core, which is usually front and center; to make even the slightest dent in his wall, but it was as if a cement truck pulled up and poured another load on my wall.

 Although there was no guarantee, I could feel it.
 No tears = No Dreamboat.